rohmanhm/demo-graphql/README.md

 - NodeJS

 ## How to run?
-1. Clone this project to your directory
+1. Clone this project to your local directory
 2. Install all dependencies
     ```bash
     npm install